brutopolis/buxu/README.md

   ## Dynamic libraries

-  dynamic libraries functions are actually not part of stdlib itself, it comes from the idea of clean bruter, a bruter withou std that can load dynamic libs, like the std itself, while dl.close is a thing, all dynamic libs are auto-closed at exit(except if you delete the dl.list);
+  dynamic libraries functions are built in the main.c file, while dl.close is a thing, all dynamic libs are auto-closed at exit(except if you delete the dl.list ofc);

   | Function    | Description                              | Function Signature                           |
   |-------------|------------------------------------------|----------------------------------------------|